Álvaro Rodríguez (footballer, born 2004): Elche

+Bournemouth

+On 14 July 2026, Rodríguez signed for Premier League club AFC Bournemouth on a long term deal for a fee of £21 million.

 International career

 Spain

-Born in Spain to a father from Uruguay, Álvaro is eligible to represent both countries at the international level.
-He was included in the squad of the under-18 team for the 2022 Mediterranean Games. Álvaro played all three games and scored one goal as the side finished last in their group.
+Born in Spain to a father from Uruguay, Rodríguez is eligible to represent both countries at the international level.
+He was included in the squad of the under-18 team for the 2022 Mediterranean Games.
+Rodríguez played all three games and scored one goal as the side finished last in their group.

 Uruguay

-On 22 August 2022 Álvaro officially committed his international future to the Uruguay national team.
+In August 2022, Rodríguez officially switched and committed his international future to Uruguay.
+In January 2023, he was named in the squad for the 2023 South American U-20 Championship.
+He scored five goals in the tournament, helping Uruguay finish as runners-up.
+However, he was not included in the squad for the 2023 FIFA U-20 World Cup, as Real Madrid refused to release him.
+Uruguay went on to win the tournament, beating Italy 1–0 in the final.

+In September 2026, Rodríguez was named in the preliminary squad of the Uruguay national team.

 Style of play

-Álvaro is a left-footed centre-forward renowned for his height, although he can also play out wide.
-Marca highlight the fact he excels in his reading of the game, as well as his movement. Álvaro attacks space well and provides good runs for midfielders.
-Blessed with the Uruguayan attitude, he works tirelessly and is not afraid of putting in a challenge for his side.
+Rodríguez is a left-footed centre-forward renowned for his height, although he can also play out wide.
+Marca highlighted his reading of the game and his movement.
+He was also described as attacking space well, providing good runs for midfielders, working tirelessly, and not being afraid to put in a challenge for his side.

-Personal life

-He is the grand-nephew of former Uruguayan international footballer Climaco Rodríguez.